Asterior/AiQuizHelper-api/README.md

-# QuiPro 🎯 – AI Quiztion Helper
+# QuesPro 🎯 – AI Quiztion Helper

-**QuiPro** is a lightweight, AI-powered desktop app built with **Electron.js**.
+**QuesPro** is a lightweight, AI-powered desktop app built with **Electron.js**.
 It monitors your clipboard, detects copied MCQs or open-ended questions, and instantly shows the answer using **Gemini 1.5 Pro API** in a floating overlay window.

 No clicks.
 No lag.
 Just copy and win. *(For ethical/educational use only)*